Licensing and Plan Review

 For MHP/RCA's licensed by MDH a plan review and approval must be obtained by MDH prior to construction.
 If MDH is the responsible agency, fill out the following application:

-- Manufactured Home Park/Recreational Camping Area/Special Event Camping Area Plan Review Application (PDF:
+- New Construction or Remodel Manufactured Home Park/Recreational Camping Area/Special Event Camping Area (PDF)

 permit or statement from the local unit of government granting

 zoning approval for the use of the land as a MHP, RCA or SECA must